 DISKPART> create partition primary DISKPART> format fs=ntfs label="your label" quick DISKPART> clean

-Please open a terminal and login as root,
+Let's open a terminal and login as root as prerequisite,

 $ su - root Enter root password: